 Some students report putting in 20 hours of work per course each week.
 Keep in mind, this time commitment varies depending on how much previous healthcare experience you bring into the program, as well as your work and life schedule.

-In addition to the UW Healthcare Administration academic director and other resources from your chosen home campus, the UW Extended Campus Student Services team is comprised of student success coaches.
-Offering support for academic, coursework, graduation, and personal needs, your student success coach is there to guide you through the program.
+In addition to the UW Healthcare Administration academic director and other resources from your chosen home campus, the UW Extended Campus Student Services team is comprised of success coaches.
+Offering support for academic, coursework, graduation, and personal needs, your success coach is there to guide you through the program.

 What do students say?